Orchestral Favorites

-Orchestral Favorites is an album by Frank Zappa, released in May 1979 on his own DiscReet Records label.
+Orchestral Favorites is a studio album by American musician Frank Zappa, released in May 1979 on his own DiscReet Records label, distributed by Warner Bros.
+Records.
 The album is entirely instrumental and features music performed by the 37-piece Abnuceals Emuukha Electric Symphony Orchestra.
-It reached No .168 on the Billboard 200 album chart in the United States.
+It reached number 168 on the Billboard 200 album chart in the United States.

+Though it was on his own label, Zappa did not authorize the original 1979 release of this album.
+Warner did no promotion and it was largely overlooked by fans upon release.
+At the same time Zappa gave interviews which described his legal problems with Warner and former manager Herb Cohen.
+The 1991 CD re-release was the first time the album was issued with Zappa's authorization.

+When the Zappa Estate reissued the album as a 40th Anniversary Edition in 2019, after Frank's death, additional live recordings with the same musicians were added.

 Recording sessions

-The recordings were sourced from performances recorded September 17–19, 1975 at Royce Hall on the UCLA campus with conductor Michael Zearott.
-There were two nights of live concert performances and an additional day of recording sessions without the audience.
+Zappa's intent was to record a studio album with no audience.
+The album was sourced from performances recorded September 17–19, 1975 at Royce Hall on the UCLA campus with conductor Michael Zearott.
+Zappa rehearsed with the group for several days prior to two nights of live concert performances on the 17th and 18th.
+All of this was to prepare for a final day of recording sessions without the audience on the 19th.
+The original 1979 album contained only studio performances from the last day of recording.

+Zappa funded the entire production cost of about $200,000 from his own pocket, with the high cost due to the large number of musicians hired.
+The concert ticket sales helped cover a small part of the high production cost, but also allowed fans to enjoy live performances.

+Additional recordings from the live concerts were added by the Zappa Estate for the 40th Anniversary Edition in 2019.
+These tracks are bonus material added after Zappa's death.

 "Strictly Genteel" was heard earlier as part of the 200 Motels film and soundtrack album in 1971.
 "Bogus Pomp" is also made up of themes that were used in 200 Motels.
 The album contains a new arrangement of "Duke of Prunes", originally on the 1967 album Absolutely Free.
-There are no overdubs on the album other than Zappa's electric guitar solo, which he later added to this track.
-According to Zappa, he funded the entire production cost of about $200,000 from his own pocket.
+There are no overdubs on the original version of the album other than Zappa's electric guitar solo, which he later added to this track.